Riley Greene Player Props: Tigers vs. Twins

-Riley Greene -- .200 average over his past 10 games -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Sonny Gray on the mound, on August 8 at 6:40 PM ET.
+Riley Greene -- .225 average over his past 10 games -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Bailey Ober on the mound, on August 9 at 6:40 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Twins.
+In his most recent game he had a one-hit performance (1-for-4) against the Twins.

 Riley Greene Game Info & Props vs. the Twins